DmytroZaplava/Portfolio/README.md

 <img width="697" alt="Знімок екрана 2024-08-15 о 12 03 40 пп" src="https://github.com/user-attachments/assets/3e2c4d51-c3af-4336-a311-0ed6ffaa2b33">

 ## Portfolio Projects

+*In this section, you can find short summary of the listed projects for quick comprehension.
+For more details, please check out the documents in each respective project folder.*

 - SQL
   - [Chicago City 311 Services Analysis](Chicago_311.md)
   - [Video Games Sales](E-commerceVideoGamesSales.md)